LeonardoGentile/.dotfiles/osx_installation/README.md

     + __NOTE__: Anytime I change any settings I should click on "Save Current Settings ..."
     ![iterm2 Settings](../images/iterm.png)
 + Change the login shell
-  * If you have installed bash 4 with `brew install bash` then you have to tell your mac this is your default shell, not the standard `/bin/bash`. one way to do this is to: `System Preferences / Users and Groups` then right click on your user (be sure to click the lock) and select `Advanced Options`.
-Under the `login shell` input paste the result of `which bash`.
-Restart iterm or the terminal app and you are done.
+  * If you have installed bash 4 with `brew install bash` then you have to tell your mac this is your default shell, not the standard `/bin/bash`.
+  * Otherwise add a line in `/etc/shells` with the PATH to your brew bash installation (and restart)
+  * Execute:
+    ```bash
+      chsh -s /usr/local/bin/bash
+      sudo chsh -s /usr/local/bin/bash
+    ```
+  * Logout/Login

 #### shell integration
 To enable [shell integration](https://www.iterm2.com/documentation-shell-integration.html) either you follow the default procedure by _iTerm2>Install Shell Integration_ or given that I've already installed it and added some extra utilities scripts you can just  open the file `~/.bash_local` and uncomment this line and you are ready to go: